tsj7ww/portfolio/projects/baseball/README.md

 - Python, GBM Decision Tree
 <br>

-> **Note**: This repo only contains a subset of the entire code in this project
+> **Note**: This repo only contains a subset of the entire code in this project.
 <br>

 > [!WARNING]
-> This project is a work in progress
+> This project is a work in progress.